awsdocs/aws-kms-developer-guide/doc_source/viewing-keys-cli.md

 ## ListAliases: Get alias names and ARNs for KMS keys<a name="viewing-keys-list-aliases"></a>

-The [ListAliases](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListAliases.html) operation returns aliases in the account and region\.
+The [ListAliases](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListAliases.html) operation returns aliases in the account and Region\.
 The `TargetKeyId` in the response displays the key ID of the KMS key that the alias refers to, if any\.

 By default, the ListAliases command returns all aliases in the account and region\.
 This includes [aliases that you created](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateAlias.html) and associated with your [customer managed keys](concepts.md#kms_keys), and aliases that AWS created and associated with [AWS managed key](concepts.md#kms_keys) in your account\.
 You can recognize AWS aliases because their names have the format `aws/<service-name>`, such as `aws/dynamodb`\.